 Who Has to Register?

-Connecticut statutes determine who has to register as a sex offender and for how long do they need to remain on the registry.
+Connecticut statutes determine who has to register as a sex offender and how long they need to remain on the registry.

 Connecticut General Statute § 54-251, Registration of Person Who Has Committed a Criminal Offense Against a Victim Who is a Minor or a Nonviolent Sexual Offense, requires a person to register as a sex offender within three days of being released from the custody of the commissioner.
 The statute requires registration either for a period of 10 years, or for life.
 If twice convicted of a sexual assault crime, you must register for life.
 You must also register for life if convicted of subsection (a)(2) of Sexual Assault in the First Degree.